scottmcallister/scottmcallister.github.io/_posts/2017-01-20-simple-weather-app.markdown

 client: Personal Project
 category: Mobile Development
 link: https://github.com/scottmcallister/simple-weather-app
 description: A weather mobile app built with React Native and Redux.
-The app uses an API from "http://openweathermap.org/" to read weather data for different cities.
+The app uses an API from <a href="http://openweathermap.org" target="_blank">openweathermap.org</a> to read weather data for different cities.

 ---